hmaarrfk/wabisabi/README.md

   9. Change the function signature back to something useful.

 The goal of this library is to allow you to shortcut steps 3-9.
-You shouldn't have to revisit the deprecation long after you completed 1-2.
+You shouldn't have to revisit the deprecation long after you completed implementing your new features

-This library mangles function signatures and docstrings to make the current version of the function appear in autocompletions and on the automatically generated documentation.
+This library modifies function signatures and docstrings to make the current version of the function appear in autocompletions and on the automatically generated documentation.